-The authors are 2nd and 1st year students respectively of NLU Jodhpur.
+The authors are Second and First-year students respectively, of NLU Jodhpur.

 With the advent of globalization and boom in India’s economy, as ease of doing business has escalated to a great rank, it is very much imperative to have an efficient regime governing the corporate affairs.
 Keeping the abovementioned view in mind, the Companies Act, 2013 [“Act”] was enacted to ensure reliability and confidence in the corporate world.
 One such important concept which requires more importance is related party transactions.
 In the previous Act of 1956, this concept was not dealt specifically.
 However, with the increasing challenges in the field of corporate affairs, related party has been specifically dealt under Section 188 of the Act.
 However, the concept of related party transactions is still shrouded under ambiguity and nebulousness.
 The authors have tried to highlight the existing paradox and vagueness in the law related to related party transaction with the help of various judicial precedents.